 DJI Official Mavic 2 Battery

 Currently, the best batteries for the Mavic 2 Pro are the official batteries from DJI.
-I haven’t seen any 3rd party batteries yet, but personally, I wouldn’t risk it.
+I haven’t seen any 3rd party batteries yet, but I wouldn’t risk it.

-The official DJI batteries are rated at 3850mAh and outputs 15.4V at 59.29Wh.
+The official DJI batteries are rated at 3850mAh and output 15.4V at 59.29Wh.

 These are expensive, I use two, which has been more than enough.
 I was fine with just one for a long time because I would usually just grab some B-roll or a few photos of landscapes before shooting with my mirrorless system and 30 minutes of flight time is already a long time.